kdudek22/sensoryczne/backend/README.md

 ```

 ### POST /videos
-This post, saves a video with a detection to the database
+This post, saves a video with a detection to the database.
+When the video is saved it is assigned a unique id, and the timestamp is saved
 Body:
 ```json
 {